crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 $valid_to = "valid_to_example"; // string | Date to when is record still valid. *(YYYY-MM-DD)*
 $code = "code_example"; // string | Code of the reward.
 $is_automated = true; // bool | Filter of the automated rewards. *Possible values: true - returns all automated rewards / false - returns all non automated rewards / no value - all rewards(filter is not applied)*
-$reward_group = 56; // int | The unique ID of the reward group. *Possible values: 0 - cash desk reward (party time reward) / 1 - catalog reward / 2 - campaign reward / 4 - simple reward*
+$reward_group = 56; // int | The unique ID of the reward group. *Possible values: 0 - cash desk reward (party time reward) / 1 - catalog reward / 2 - campaign reward / 4 - simple reward / 5 - gift reward (Multi Purpose Reward)*
 $customer_type_id = array("customer_type_id_example"); // string[] | Select by list of customer types from customer-types resource.
 The list of values is available at [GET /customer-types](https://carecloud.readme.io/reference/getcustomertypes).
 Logic OR is used between values.
 $without_stores = true; // bool | If true or not set, the data will not contain information about business units (stores).
 If false resource returns full structure with stores.
 $tag_ids = array("tag_ids_example"); // string[] | Parameter filters values by a list of tag IDs.
 Logic OR is used between values. <br/> In case you want to filter multiple options use array syntax : `tag_ids[]=8bc8ca16f9c5039951021700a2&tag_ids[]=82c06812c0756528660784fef`